deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-topic-replication.md

 Only committed messages are exposed to consumers.
 However, producers can configure how they want to receive acknowledgements on writes.
 It can wait until the message is committed on the leader (and thus replicated to the ISR), wait for the message to only be written (but not committed) to the leader's WAL, or not wait at all.
 This all depends on what trade-offs the producer wants to make between latency and durability.

-The graphic below shows how this replication process works for a cluster of three brokers:b1,b2, andb3.
+The graphic below shows how this replication process works for a cluster of three brokers:b1, b2, and b3.
 Followers are effectively special consumers of the leader's log.

 ![image](../../media/Technologies-Kafka-Kafka-Topic-Replication-image1.jpg)